Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/__Server Admin, Webhosting/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 			#}
 			```

-			3. At your main server block for 80 and 443, add the www (See server_name line):
+			3. At your main server block for 80 and 443, add the www (See server_name line).
+Skip this step if your domain is a subdomain (like app.domain.tld):
+				1.
 				```
 				server {
 				  listen 80;